ThomasDaheim/GPXEditor/README.md

 ## Following features are available via UI:

+### Update v4.1

+* save last used baselayer and overlay settings per baselayer as preference for the next time

 ### Update v4.0

 A lot of stuff from my bugs & features list!